 Naples first grocery story was housed in the Mercantile building which now holds Campiello’s Restaurant.
 It was built in 1919 and had the Western Union office upstairs.
 This old building is fun to photograph.
-This image is from the side of the building.
+The first image has been made to look like an old-fashioned postcard.
 There is a lot of Photoshop involved to make it look like an old time postcard.
 It’s fairly easy to add graphics that you can download.
 Do an internet search under “free graphics” to find a stamp, old fashioned letters and more.
 Add a little texture and you have an old time postcard feeling to your image!

 Remember to look all around, including up and down while out photographing.
 Photographer Andrea Breznay captured this image of a palm tree on our photo tour.